bentoml/BentoML/README.md

 docker run -p 5000:5000 my_prediction_service
 ```

-BentoML ensures that this docker container has all the required dependencies installed
+BentoML will make sure the container has all the required dependencies installed.
+In
-with the exact version where it is created.
-In addition to the model inference API, this
+addition to the model inference API, this containerized BentoML model server also comes
-containerized BentoML model server also comes with instrumentations, metrics/healthcheck
+with instrumentations, metrics/healthcheck endpoints, prediction logging, tracing and it
-endpoints, prediction logging, tracing and it is thus ready your DevOps team to deploy
+is thus ready your DevOps team to deploy in production.
-in production.

 Read the [Quickstart Guide](https://docs.bentoml.org/en/latest/quickstart.html)
 to learn more about the basic functionalities of BentoML.
 You can also try it out